marocena26/pipes-app/README.md

 In this repository you can find the files generated in the **Angular: de cero a experto** within **[Fernando Herrera Udemy](https://www.udemy.com/course/angular-fernando-herrera/)**.

+In this repository you will find a small **catalog** in which the **structure and functionality of the pipes** are described.
+As extra some custom pipes are added, for more information click [here](https://angular.io/api?query=pipe).

 ## 🛠️ Tools

 The following tools have been used when solving the project: